Create a document approval workflow

 2. Click on the document you need and the Document Summary panel for that document opens.

-3. Select the version of the document you would like to create an approval for in the version drop-down menu.
+3. Select the version of the document you want to create an approval for in the version drop-down menu.
 The latest version is selected by default.

 5. Fill in the following details: